FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 NB: The name used for the Author is suggested to be the same as the Theme Author's github.com username, in which case it should start with an "@", although it can be the author's real or business name as well.

+## Template Files

+Templates are ABS Razor source files used to generate the pages requested by visitors and are output as HTML.
+Template files are made up of HTML, C# and are rendered through ABS Templating Engine.

+The Alliance Business Suite defines several template files that control the look and feel of certain parts of each portal.

+Templates are rendered based upon the Web Component Hierarchy, which depends on the files that are present on the portal's enabled theme.

+## Template

+- **style.css**:
+The main stylesheet.
+This must be included with your Theme, and it must contain the information header for your Theme.

+- **rtl.css**:
+The rtl stylesheet.
+This will be included automatically if the website's text direction is right-to-left.
+This can be generated using the RTLer plugin.

+- **E404.cshtml**:
+The 404 Not Found template.
+Used when the ABS cannot find a post or page that matches the query.

+- **index.cshtml**:
+The main template.
+If your Theme provides its own templates, index.php must be present.

+- **comments.cshtml**:
+The comments template.

+- **front-page.cshtml**:
+The front page template.

+- **home.cshtml**:
+The home page template, which is the front page by default.
+If you use a static front page this is the template for the page with the latest posts.

+- **single.cshtml**:
+The single post template.
+Used when a single post is queried.
+For this and all other query templates, index.php is used if the query template is not present.

+- **single-{post-type}.cshtml**:
+The single post template used when a single post from a custom post type is queried.
+For example, single-book.cshtml used for displaying single posts from the custom post type named "book". index.cshtml is used if the query template for the custom post type is not present.

+- **page.cshtml**:
+The page template.
+Used when an individual Page is queried.

+- **category.cshtml**:
+The category template.
+Used when a category is queried.

+- **tag.cshtml**:
+The tag template.
+Used when a tag is queried.

+- **taxonomy.cshtml**:
+The term template.
+Used when a term in a custom taxonomy is queried.

+- **author.cshtml**:
+The author template.
+Used when an author is queried.

+- **date.cshtml**:
+The date/time template.
+Used when a date or time is queried.
+Year, month, day, hour, minute, second.

+- **archive.cshtml**:
+The archive template.
+Used when a category, author, or date is queried.
+Note that this template will be overridden by category.cshtml, author.cshtml, and date.cshtml for their respective query types.

+- **search.cshtml**:
+The search results template.
+Used when a search is performed.

+- **attachment.cshtml**:
+Attachment template.
+Used when viewing a single attachment.

+- **image.cshtml**:
+Image attachment template.
+Used when viewing a single image attachment.
+If not present, attachment.php will be used.